Krapina: Demographics

+Administration

+The current mayor of Krapina is Zoran Gregurović (HDZ) and the Krapina Town Council consists of 15 seats.

 Culture

 Krapina is home to the yearly Festival kajkavske popevke (The festival of kajkavian song) sung in the local Kajkavian language.

 There is also a nearby municipality of Krapinske Toplice (Krapina spa) with numerous thermal springs and spa tourist infrastructure.
 Krapina is also the birthplace of the linguist and language reformer Ljudevit Gaj.
 His home is now a museum where visitors can learn about his life and work.

 Since 1997, Franciscan monastery and St. Catherine's church in Krapina are hosts of the Krapinafest, annual contemporary Christian music festival.

+Sports

+The local chapter of the HPS is HPD "Strahinjščica", which had 48 members in 1936 under the Josip Kompare presidency.
+Membership fell to 35 in 1937.